Understanding mortgage-backed securities

 In a pass-through security, an issuer (servicer) collects homeowners’ monthly payments and passes a proportionate share of the principal and interest back to the bondholders (investors).
 Most fixed income securities, such as Treasury and corporate bonds, make periodic interest payments and repay the principal on the maturity date or call date.

-The pass-through’s principal value is paid back during the security’s life rather than returned to an investor in one large payment at the end of the term.
+The pass-through’s principal value is paid back (normally monthly) during the security’s life rather than returned to the investor in one large payment at maturity.
 It is, therefore, a self-liquidating investment that matures when an investor receives the final principal payment, which may be before the final stated maturity of the bond.
 Investors who prefer pass-through securities are willing to accept the unpredictable monthly cash flows.
 Investors may receive additional principal repayment resulting from the sale of property, refinancing, default on a loan, or a homeowner periodically paying additional principal.
 Some investors may not like to receive a portion of their principal back on a monthly basis.
 Those who prefer to keep their principal intact for a longer period of time while earning interest should consider the CMO.

 Collateralized mortgage obligations (CMOs)

-In 1983, a new financial instrument designed to meet investor demand for more structured cash flows was created.
-It became known as the collateralized mortgage obligation or CMO.
+In 1983, a financial instrument designed to meet investor demand for more structured cash flows was created.
+It became known as the CMO.

 The tax reform act of 1986 created real estate mortgage investment conduits (REMICs) designed for collecting mortgage loans and/or pools of mortgages together for issuance into CMO bonds.
 Since most CMOs are now issued in REMIC form, the terms REMIC and CMO are now used interchangeably.